intel-analytics/ipex-llm/docs/docs/APIGuide/Layers/Recurrent-Layers.md

 Recurrent module is a container of rnn cells.
 Different types of rnn cells can be added using add() function.
 Don't support multiCell for performance issue.
 Use several Recurrent(cell) instead.

-Recurrent supports returning state and cell of its rnn cells at last time step by using getState. output of getState is an Activity and it can be directly used for setState function, which will set hidden state and cell at the first time step.
+Recurrent supports returning state and cell of its rnn cells at last time step by using getHiddenState. output of getHiddenState is an Activity and it can be directly used for setHiddenState function, which will set hidden state and cell at the first time step.

-If contained cell is simple rnn, getState return value is a tensor(hidden state) which is `batch x hiddenSize`.
+If contained cell is simple rnn, getHiddenState return value is a tensor(hidden state) which is `batch x hiddenSize`.
-If contained cell is lstm, getState return value is a table [hidden state, cell], both size is `batch x hiddenSize`.
+If contained cell is lstm, getHiddenState return value is a table [hidden state, cell], both size is `batch x hiddenSize`.
-If contained cell is convlstm, getState return value is a table [hidden state, cell], both size is `batch x outputPlane x height x width`.
+If contained cell is convlstm, getHiddenState return value is a table [hidden state, cell], both size is `batch x outputPlane x height x width`.
-If contained cell is convlstm3D, getState return value is a table [hidden state, cell], both size is `batch x outputPlane x height x width x length`.
+If contained cell is convlstm3D, getHiddenState return value is a table [hidden state, cell], both size is `batch x outputPlane x height x width x length`.

 **Scala example:**
 ```scala